Families of tractable problems with respect to vertex-interval-membership width and its generalisations: Future directions

+Resolving the complexity of building a TIM decomposition with smallest width (or within a constant factor) is our first future goal.
+Beyond that, the clearest extension of this work is further application of our meta-algorithms; we expect that many other temporal problems will exhibit the particular properties required.
+Another potential avenue would explore the relationship between VIM and TIM width and other parameters not discussed here.
+Whether there is a problem which behaves differently when parameterised by TIM width and bidirectional connected-VIM width is also open.

-Furthermore, we believe that this toolkit will carry over to edge-interval-membership width.
-If we label the edges, rather than the vertices, of a temporal graph, and allow the label on an edge to change only within its active interval, then -- for an appropriate definition of edge-locally temporally uniform problems -- we would expect to find analogous algorithmic results to those for the locally temporally uniform problems, except that the runtime bounds will be given in terms of the edge-interval-membership width.
+The existing interval-membership parameters mentioned earlier all have analogues for the edges (rather than vertices) in a temporal graph.
+We believe that this toolkit will carry over to edge-interval-membership width (an edge analogue of VIM width).
+If we label the edges, rather than the vertices, of a temporal graph, and allow the label on an edge to change only within its active interval, then we would expect a similar meta-algorithm to be obtainable using analogous concepts to those introduced here.
+While it is not clear what the appropriate edge analogue of TIM width should be, obtaining such an analogue is likely to have interesting algorithmic consequences.